 Development Plan Documents (DPDs) are planning policy documents which make up the Local Plan.
 They help to guide development within a local planning authority area by setting out the detailed planning policies which planning officers use to make their decisions on planning applications.
 DPDs were introduced as part of the reforms made to the planning system through the Planning and Compulsory Purchase Act 2004.
 The Localism Act 2011 and the Town and Country Planning (Local Planning) (England) Regulations 2012 provide the most up-to-date legislation in relation to Local Plans and DPDs.

-Our Local Development Scheme (LDS) sets out all the documents which form part of the Lancaster District Local Plan and a timetable for those documents which are currently under preparation.
+Our Local Development Scheme (LDS), updated September 2021, sets out all the documents which form part of the Lancaster District Local Plan and a timetable for those documents which are currently under preparation.

 The Lancaster District Local Plan (the Strategic Policies & Land Allocations DPD and reviewed Development Management DPD) were adopted by the Council on the 29th July 2020.
 Upon adoption these documents superseded the previous Local Plan which was formed of the residual elements of the 2004 Lancaster District Local Plan, 2008 Lancaster District Core Strategy and 2014 Development Management DPD, these three documents have now been formally withdrawn.

 There are a number of other documents which have already been adopted by Council and supplement the Strategic Policies & Land Allocations DPD and reviewed Development Management DPD.
 These include the Arnside & Silverdale AONB DPD, Morecambe Area Action Plan DPD and the neighbourhood plans for Wennington and Wray-with-Botton.
 More details are found below: